michaeldexter/occambsd/README.md

 ## Observations

 There are (and have been) many FreeBSD build tools but few, with the notable exception of TinyBSD, have made any effort to "minimize" the FreeBSD kernel and/or base system with any effort beyond a kernel configuration file and a src.conf file.
 This is understandable, given that the FreeBSD build options have been under-maintained for decades.
 FreeBSD 13.0-RELEASE marks an important milestone with the quality of its build options.
-Unfortunately, FreeBSD 14-MAIN already suffers from build option fallout.
-(Sad face)

 This project is not an endorsement of GitHub